Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

-At the same time, we require the following two security properties.
+We additionally require the following two security properties.

-{\bf Replay Protection.} This property ensures that legitimate packets can only be processed \textit{once} by mixnodes.
-This is a common property in decryption mixnets~\cite{danezis2003mixminion, piotrowska2017loopix} where each packet leaves a fingerprint that can be recognized in case of replay, so that duplicates can be identified and dropped by the receiving node.
+{\bf Replay Protection.} Each legitimate packet must be processed at most \textit{once} by any mix node.
+This is a standard property of decryption mixnets~\cite{danezis2003mixminion, piotrowska2017loopix}, where packets leave a fingerprint at each hop that can be recognized in case of replay.
+Duplicate packets are thus detected and dropped by the receiving node.

-{\bf Privacy.} Finally, the main objective of any mixnet is to provide unlinkability between input and output packets, assuming an adversary that knows the sender and receiver sets, observes traffic in all the network links (including between clients and gateways) and even controls some of the participants.
-Thus, the reliability estimation mechanism should not leak any \textit{additional} information to the adversary that could be useful to deanonymize packets.
+{\bf Privacy.} The primary goal of a mixnet is to provide unlinkability between input and output packets, assuming an adversary that knows the sender and receiver sets, observes traffic in all the network links (including between clients and gateways) and even controls some of the participants.
+The reliability estimation mechanism must not leak any \textit{additional} information that could help deanonymize packets.